 Nantucket is one of the premier summer vacation destinations in New England, America’s East Coast.
-There are so many fun things to do in Nantucket (and throughout New England) for couples, families, or solo travelers.
+There are so many fun things to do in Nantucket for couples, families, or solo travelers.

 If you aren’t local, the easiest way to get to Nantucket is to fly into the Nantucket airport or the Boston airport.
 If you fly into Boston, you’ll have to drive to Cape Cod and then take the ferry.
 Otherwise, there are direct flights to Nantucket, but they are more costly.

-The best time to visit Nantucket is May through September, but especially summertime.
-In the winter, many restaurants and shops close in Nantucket.
-It’s not a year-round destination.
+The best time to visit Nantucket is May through September, but especially summertime; there’s nothing quite like a Nantucket summer vacation.
+In the winter, many Nantucket restaurants and shops close so it’s not a year-round destination for those looking for all the typical tourist stuff.
 Peak temperatures will hit in July and August (perfect for swimming), but it may also be somewhat muggy.
 Nantucket’s nickname is ‘Grey Lady,’ since the island is often overcast with clouds and fog.

-Nantucket is an awesome destination for active travelers, you’ll find no shortage of biking, swimming, and off-roading opportunities.
+Nantucket is an awesome destination for active travelers as you’ll find no shortage of biking, swimming, and off-roading opportunities.
 It’s also a perfect place for refined luxury travelers with numerous high-end boutique hotels, fine-dining establishments, and designer shops.

 Nantucket is great for families, as children will love to go whale-watching, lighthouse exploring, and play on the beach.
-No matter what kind of experience you are looking for, you can find it in Nantucket!
+When it comes to Nantucket vacation ideas, there’s pretty much something for everybody.

 During the summertime, Nantucket is one of the most beautiful places in America.
 Picture ornate landscaping, roses in full bloom, and quaint weathered-grey cottages overlooking the ocean.

 Nantucket is an awesome place to enjoy the Atlantic Ocean, eat fresh lobster, and learn more about early American history.
-Read on to discover the best things to do in Nantucket.
-Click here to view the attractions of Nantucket mapped.
+Read on to discover the best things to do in Nantucket, and click here to view the attractions of Nantucket mapped.

 The WWF has listed Massachusetts as one of the ‘10 best spots to go whale watching in the world.’